c4tom/DreamDevBox/docs/advanced/connect-to-host-os.rst

 Connect to host OS
 ******************

-This section explains how to connect from inside a Devilbox container to the host operating system.
+This section explains how to connect from inside a DreamDevBox container to the host operating system.

 **Table of Contents**